vishalvikal/youtube-transcriptor/README.md

   #For windows users
   $ python resources.py
 ````
-#### Step 4
+Step 4
 Before going to last step you must have done above steps

 Open a youtube and play video.
-See your server terminal you will have a post request there
-  Content js is sending the request here.
-After some time your server will be responding
-  json format transcripted diologues.
+See your server terminal you will have a post request there Content js is sending the request here.
+After some time your server will be responding json format transcripted diologues.
+It some times doesn't work please remove and reupload it.
+Because It faild if youtube takes time to get loaded.

 ## Authors